A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Abstract

 \section{Abstract}

 {We present a proposal for a future light dark matter search experiment at the Electron Stretcher Accelerator ELSA in Bonn: \lohengrin.
 It employs the fixed-target missing momentum based technique for searching for dark-sector particles.
-The \lohengrin experiment uses a high intensity electron beam that is shot onto a thin target to produce mainly SM bremsstrahlung and - in rare occasions - possibly new particles coupling feebly to the electron.
-A well motivated candidate for such a new particle is the dark photon, a new massive gauge boson arising from a new gauge interaction in a dark sector and mixing kinetically with the standard model photon.
+The \lohengrin experiment uses a beam of electrons that is extracted from the ELSA accelerator and that is shot onto a thin target to produce mainly Standard Model bremsstrahlung and - in rare occasions - possibly new particles coupling feebly to the electron.
+A well motivated candidate for such a new particle is the dark photon, a new, possibly massive gauge boson arising from a new gauge interaction in a dark sector and mixing kinetically with the Standard Model photon.
 The \lohengrin experiment is estimated to reach sensitivity to couplings small enough to explain the relic abundance of dark matter in various models for dark photon masses between $\sim\SI{1}{\mega\electronvolt}$ and $\sim\SI{100}{\mega\electronvolt}$.}

 \keywords{Light Dark Matter, Lohengrin, ELSA, LDMX}